 Add all of the ingredients in the crockpot and cook on a low setting for five to six hours.
 Add more water if needed.
 In the morning, simply heat and top with a little Greek yogurt and cinnamon!

 - 2 Cans of Beans (Pinto, Black, Kidney, Northern, Chili)

 Place the onion in the crockpot and pour in the chicken broth and add the chicken breasts.
 Cook four to six hours, until the chicken is done.
 Dice the chicken and add it back into crockpot with all of the other ingredients.
 Cook on low for one to two additional hours.
 Try topping with a little cilantro and a squeeze of lime!

 Easy Exercises While Baby is Napping

 While baby naps or does some tummy time, let’s get to work on that tummy of yours.
+If you need a boost of energy, try these vegan pre workouts.
 It doesn't have to be much, but a combination of cardio and resistance training is the best mix to get you moving again.
 Start small by adding one or two days in at first and then work your way up to a consistent schedule.

 Here’s a guide to some of my routine:

 - Frequency: 4-5 times a week.
 (Aim for 3 days of resistance training and 2 days of cardio.)

 - Length: 20-30 minutes a day (A 20-minute stroller jog will do wonders for you both.)

 - Intensity: PUSH it!
 Work hard, get done fast